 The Asbestos Disease Awareness Organization was established in 2004.
 It was founded as an independent organization by asbestos victims and their families with the primary mission of helping to raise public awareness about the dangers of asbestos and preventing asbestos disease through education and legislative action.
 The organization seeks to be a “Voice of the Victims”, to educate the public about the hazards of asbestos exposure, to promote unity among asbestos disease victims and to support ongoing research.

-The organization has been very active since its inception and for 2010 boasts an impressive list of accomplishments in the areas of education, advocacy and community including:
+The organization has been very active since its inception and boasts an impressive list of accomplishments in the areas of education, advocacy, and community including:

 - Organizing Asbestos Awareness Conferences in several states